 - Previous experience is desirable but not essential

-- A Child Protection Training session will be provided.
-This training will inform the volunteer of the protection and welfare of children under the Children’s Act 1997 and best practices when working with young people.
+- Child Protection Training will be provided within the first few weeks.
+This training is compulsory and will inform the volunteer of the protection and welfare of children under the Children’s Act 1997 and best practices when working with children and young people.

 Support & Supervision